hannesdelbeke/maya-module-template/README.md

 - Create a module description file file with the `.mod` extension (see [docs](https://help.autodesk.com/view/MAYAUL/2023/ENU/?guid=Maya_SDK_Distributing_Maya_Plug_ins_DistributingUsingModules_ModuleDescriptionFiles_html))

 ### plugin
-Plugins let the user easily enable / disable a tool in Maya.
+Plugins let the user easily enable / disable a tool in Maya (with Maya's plugin manager)
 They also let you run code on startup, without editing the `userSetup.py` file, keeping your Maya clean / vanilla.

 ![](https://www.sidefx.com/media/uploads/products/engine/hengine_maya_load.jpg)
 This project includes a sample `helloWorld.py` plugin - A plugin sample from the Maya docs. plugins should be placed in the `MyModule/plug-ins` folder